 Top-level domain | .sd |

-History of the Sudanese Flag
+History of the Sudanese flag

-The current design of the Sudanese flag was adopted on May 20, 1970, following the coup d'Γ©tat led by Jaafar Nimeiry.
+The current design of the Sudanese flag was adopted on May 20, 1970, following the coup d'état led by Jaafar Nimeiry.
 It replaced the previous blue-yellow-green tricolor flag that had been used since independence in 1956.
 The new design was chosen to align Sudan more closely with other Arab nations and to represent the country's diverse heritage.

-Symbolism and Design of the Sudanese Flag
+Symbolism and design of the Sudanese flag

 Each element of the Sudanese flag carries symbolic meaning: